GPUOpen-Drivers/pal/doc/process/palCodingStandards.md

 -   The prototypes (declarations) of all static functions ***must*** be grouped together and ***must*** occur early in the source file.

+-   Functions declared `static` in a header are ***discouraged*** unless there is a specific, documented technical reason.
+To avoid multiple symbol defininition errors prefer the `inline` specifier.

 ### Formatting and Commenting